-Big Game Rifle is a rifle discipline that aims to foster the collection, preservation and use of vintage and modern classic large-calibre big-game rifles, particularly those of British origin, including black powder and early Nitro cartridge firearms.
+Big Game Rifle is a rifle discipline that aims to foster the collection, preservation and use of vintage and modern classic large-calibre big-game rifles, particularly those of British origin .
 The discipline includes eight categories of matches and the courses of fire within these are largely determined by rifle types and eras, shooting times and shooting positions.
-The matches aim to simulate field-shooting conditions to improve the shooter's firearm skills in the pursuit of large and dangerous game.
+The matches aim to simulate fieldshooting conditions to improve the shooter's firearm skills in the pursuit of large and dangerous game.

-www.ssaa.org.au/biggamerifle
+ssaa.org.au/biggamerifle